-The U.S. Department of Energy (DOE) uses Earned Value Management (EVM) as a project management tool that measures actual performance of work scope and the associated cost and schedule compared to the approved baseline plan for the project.
+The U.S. Department of Energy (DOE) uses Earned Value Management (EVM) as a performance management tool that measures actual performance of work scope and the associated cost and schedule compared to the approved baseline plan for a project or contract.

-EVM has proven to be a valuable tool for project managers and is now being used in a wide variety of government contracts and in much of the private sector as well.
-For most construction and cleanup projects, DOE requires the use of the widely recognized national standard for EVM from the American National Standards Institute/Electronic Industry Association called ANSI/EIA 748: Earned Value Management Systems.
+EVM has proven to be a valuable tool for project/contract managers and is used in a wide variety of government contracts and in much of the private sector as well.
+For most construction and cleanup projects, DOE requires the use of the widely recognized national standard for EVM from the Electronic Industry Association called EIA 748: Earned Value Management Systems.

 Basic concepts of EVM: